Beating the Winner's Curse via Inference-Aware Policy Optimization

 which can be rearranged to,

 where Thus we can write the first order condition as,

 \end{proof}

-\begin{proof}{Proof of Theorem~\ref{thm:binary}.} We will show that the first order condition has a unique solution $(\pi^*,\xi^*,\kappa^*)$ for ever $\xi^* \in \mathbb{R}$, then show that those solutions with $\xi \geq 0$ characterize $\Pi_{\Lambda}$.
+\begin{proof}{Proof of Theorem~\ref{thm:binary}.} We will show that the first order condition has a unique solution $(\pi^*,\zeta^*,\kappa^*)$ for ever $\zeta^* \in \mathbb{R}$, then show that those solutions with $\zeta \geq 0$ characterize $\Pi_{\Lambda}$.
 Throughout we focus on $\pi_{n,1}^*$ as $\pi_{n,0}^* = 1 - \pi_{n,1}^*$.

-First we apply $K=1$ to Proposition~\ref{prop:form} to derive the general first order condition of the problems in $\Pi_{\Lambda}$ for the binary case.
-We first give the expanded binary forms of the subject specific terms, noting that $\pi_{n,0}^o = 1-\pi_{n,1}^o$,
+First we apply $K=1$ to Proposition~\ref{prop:form} to derive the general first order condition of the problems in $\Pi_{\Lambda}$ for the single-treatment case.
+We first give the expanded forms of the subject specific terms, noting that $\pi_{n,0}^o = 1-\pi_{n,1}^o$,

 We then simplify the first order condition of $\pi^*_{n,1}$,

 The term in front of $(\kappa_{n,1}^* - \kappa_{n,0}^*)$ is positive, thus by complimentary slackness, $\kappa_{n,1}^*$ is only positive when it needs to increase $\pi^*_{n,1}$ to 0 and $\kappa_{n,1}^*$ is only positive when it needs to decrease $\pi^*_{n,1}$ to 1 (as this is the same as increasing $\pi^*_{n,0}$ to 0).
 This allows us to rewrite the first order conditions as